igor725/input_ps4/README.md

 ## New features
 - Left and right stick position tracking
+- Mulitple users support (Press `Options` button on the gamepad to activate it)
-- Haptic feedback on `L2`/`R2` trigger press
+- Haptic feedback on `L2`/`R2` trigger press for active gamepad
-- Switching the lightbar color by pressing `Triangle`
+- Switching the lightbar color by pressing `Triangle` for active gamepad
-- Mulitple users support (Press `Options` button on the gamepad to switch to it)
+- Pad speaker playing some sound by pressing `Cross` for active gamepad
-- TouchPad reading
+- TouchPad reading for active gamepad

 ## Libraries used